Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York and its opponents have gone over 207.5 combined points in 71 of 82 games this season.
+- New York's games this season have featured more combined points than this contest's total of 210.5 points 67 times.

-- The average total in New York's outings this year is 229.1, 21.6 more points than this game's over/under.
+- New York has an average point total of 229.1 in its contests this year, 18.6 more points than this matchup's over/under.

-- New York has entered the game as favorites 39 times this season and won 26, or 66.7%, of those games.
+- New York has won 26, or 66.7%, of the 39 games it has played as the favorite this season.

-- The sportsbooks' moneyline implies a 66.7% chance of a victory for the Knicks.
+- The moneyline for this contest implies a 64.9% chance of a victory for the Knicks.

 Heat Betting Records & Stats

-- Miami and its opponents have combined to score more than 207.5 points in 63 of 82 games this season.
+- Miami has combined with its opponent to score more than 210.5 points in 58 of 82 games this season.

-- Miami has a 219.3-point average over/under in its contests this season, 11.8 more points than this game's total.
+- The average over/under for Miami's contests this season is 219.3, 8.8 more points than this game's total.

 Knicks vs. Heat Over/Under Stats (Regular Season)